Lumesh Console Operation Module Documentation

 - Functional Call:

-console.func(arg0, arg1...)
+Console.func(arg0, arg1...)

 - Command Call:

-console.func arg0 arg1...
+Console.func arg0 arg1...

-Function Categories and Detailed Descriptions
+Function Classification and Detailed Description

-1. Basic Terminal Information
+I. Basic Terminal Information

 Function: Get the terminal width (number of columns)